-To be eligible for admission, all applicants must have an MCAT score of 498 or above, with no MCAT subsection score below the 15th percentile.
-Only MCATs taken within the past three (3) full calendar years will be eligible to satisfy this requirement.
+To be eligible for admission, all applicants must have an MCAT score of 500 or above, with no MCAT subsection score below the 25th percentile.
+MCATs must have been taken within the past three (3) full calendar years to satisfy this requirement.